 Integrated Libraries reflect Altium Designer's Second Generation component management methodology - namely the Integrated Component model.
-In this model, the higher-level component is modeled within the schematic symbol in a schematic library file.
+In this model the higher level component is modeled within the schematic symbol in a Schematic library file.
 Other models are linked from the symbol and component parameters are added to the symbol.
-All source libraries – symbol and linked models – are defined within an Integrated Library Package project, which is subsequently compiled into a single file – an Integrated Library, or IntLib.
+All source libraries - symbol and linked models - are defined within an Integrated Library Package project, which is subsequently compiled into a single file; an Integrated Library, or IntLib.

 The key benefits of compiling into an integrated library are:

-The library package is then compiled into a single Integrated Library file (
+The library package is then compiled into a single Integrated Library file (*.IntLib).

 In summary, there are essentially four steps to creating an integrated library:

-With the source schematic library (or libraries) prepared, add to the library package using one of the following methods:
+With the source schematic library (or libraries) prepared, simply add to the library package, using one of the following methods:

 With the model files defined, they now need to be made available to the library package, so that they can easily be located when required - remember, the models are referenced by (or linked to) the schematic components.
 Altium Designer has a standard system for making models available, regardless of whether you are building an integrated library package, or working on a schematic design.
 There are three ways of making models available:

 There are advantages to each, so choose the method that best suits your work practices.
-Different models also work better with different approaches too.
-For example, you may not want to see a large number of simulation models listed in the Projects panel when the library package is opened, but you might like to see the PCB 2D/3D component model libraries.
-In this case, define a search path to the folder where the simulation models are stored and add the PCB library to the library package.
+Different models work better with different approaches too, for example you may not want to see a large number of simulation models listed in the Projects panel when the library package is opened, but may like to see the PCB 2D/3D component model libraries.
+In this case, define a search path to the folder where the simulation models are stored, and add the PCB library to the library package.

-Collectively, these three methods of model availability form the Available File-based Libraries (available to a project) and can all be defined in the Available File-based Libraries dialog, which is accessed by clicking the at the top-right of the Components panel then selecting the File-based Libraries Preferences command.
+Collectively, these three methods of model availability form the Available Libraries (available to a project), and can all be defined from within the Available Libraries dialog - accessed by clicking the Libraries button at the top-left of the Libraries panel.

-The PCB library (and other model files if required) can also be added to the library package directly using the Add Existing to Project command, which is available from the main Project menu or from the right-click menu associated with the library package's entry in the Projects panel.
+The PCB library (and other model files if required) can also be added to the library package directly, using the Add Existing to Project command – available from the main Project menu, or from the right-click menu associated to the library package's entry in the Projects panel.

-Defining search paths to model files from the Search Path tab of the Available File-based Libraries dialog accesses the Search Paths tab of the Options for Integrated Library dialog (Project » Project Options).
-Add one or more paths as required, remembering that models are searched along these paths in order from top to bottom.
-Click the Refresh List button to verify that the required model files are indeed found and adjust a path if necessary.
+Defining search paths to model files - from the Search Path tab of the Available Libraries dialog - simply accesses the Search Paths tab of the Options for Integrated Library dialog (Project » Project Options).
+Simply add one or more paths as required, remembering that models are searched along these paths in order from top to bottom.
+Click the Refresh List button to verify that the required model files are indeed being found, and adjust a path if necessary.

 Prior to running a compilation, it is prudent to browse through and set the error reporting conditions appropriately, on the Error Reporting tab of the Options for Integrated Library dialog.

-To proceed with compilation, use the Compile Integrated Library command either from the main Project menu or from the right-click menu associated with the library package's entry in the Projects panel.
-The source libraries and model files are compiled into an integrated library named after the source library package (<LibraryPackageName>.IntLib).
+To proceed with compilation, use the Compile Integrated Library command - either from the main Project menu, or from the right-click menu associated to the library package's entry in the Projects panel.
+The source libraries and model files are compiled into an integrated library, named after the source library package (<LibraryPackageName>.IntLib).
 The Compiler will check for violations and any errors or warnings found will be listed in the Messages panel.
 Fix any problems in the source libraries, and then recompile.

 An integrated library can also be made directly from constituent project documents (source schematics and PCB document).
-Use the Make Integrated Library command, which is available from the main Design menu in either the schematic or PCB editor.
+Simply use the Make Integrated Library command, available from the main Design menu in either Schematic, or PCB Editors.